-- "(f) Revenue rulings shall be issued in the name of the commissioner. - "(g) Subject to the provisions of this section, the commissioner may also issue a revenue ruling in response to a written request by a governing body of a self-administered county or municipality, or by a taxpayer, regarding the substantive application of a sales, use, rental, or lodgings tax levied by or on behalf of the self-administered municipality or county; provided, however, that the commissioner may not (i) issue a revenue ruling interpreting any tax levied by or on behalf of a self-administered municipality or county which levies a gross receipts tax in the nature of a sales tax, as defined in Section 40-2A-3(8), or (ii) issue a revenue ruling that would establish a rule of nexus determining the locality to which sales and use taxes, or gross receipts taxes in the nature of a sales tax as defined by Section 40-2A-3(8), are due if the locality is a self-administered county or municipality, as defined by Section 40-2A-3(20).
-Revenue rulings shall be binding on a self-administered county or municipality only with respect to the specific taxpayer making the request and only with respect to the specific facts contained in the request.
-Any ruling shall, if the other requirements of this section are met, be issued within 45 days of receipt of the request, and if the requesting party is a self-administered municipal or county governing body, the fee for issuance of the ruling shall be waived.
-If the requesting party is a taxpayer, the department shall, promptly upon receipt, forward a copy of the ruling request to the appropriate municipal or county governing body and shall consult with and accept written comments from representatives of the municipality or county prior to issuance of the ruling.
+- "(f) Revenue rulings shall be issued in the name of the commissioner. - "(g) Subject to the provisions of this section, the commissioner may also issue a revenue ruling in response to a written request by a governing body of a self-administered county or municipality, or by a taxpayer, regarding the substantive application of a sales, use, rental, or lodgings tax levied by or on behalf of the self-administered municipality or county; provided, however, that the commissioner may not (i) issue a revenue ruling interpreting any tax levied by or on behalf of a self-administered municipality or county which levies a gross receipts tax in the nature of a sales tax, as defined in Section 40-2A-3(8), 1 or (ii) issue a revenue ruling that would establish a rule of 2 nexus determining the locality to which sales and use taxes, 3 or gross receipts taxes in the nature of a sales tax as defined by Section 40-2A-3(8), are due if the locality is a 5 self-administered county or municipality, as defined by 6 Section 40-2A-3(20).
+Revenue rulings shall be binding on a 7 self-administered county or municipality only with respect to 8 the specific taxpayer making the request and only with respect 9 to the specific facts contained in the request.
+Any ruling 10 shall, if the other requirements of this section are met, be 11 issued within 45 days of receipt of the request, and if the 12 requesting party is a self-administered municipal or county 13 governing body, the fee for issuance of the ruling shall be 14 waived.
+If the requesting party is a taxpayer, the department 15 shall, promptly upon receipt, forward a copy of the ruling 16 request to the appropriate municipal or county governing body 17 and shall consult with and accept written comments from 18 representatives of the municipality or county prior to 19 issuance of the ruling.
+20 books, and other information sufficient to allow the department to determine the correct amount of value or correct amount of any tax, license, permit, or fee administered by the department, or other records or information as may be necessary for the proper administration of any matters under the jurisdiction of the department.
+The books, records, and other information shall be open and available for inspection by the department upon request at a reasonable time and location.